 Background: AI Everywhere, Governance Nowhere

-This B2B SaaS company builds workflow automation software for mid-market companies.
-With 200 employees across engineering, product, marketing, sales, and customer support, they are a typical mid-market technology company - growing quickly, technology-forward, and operating with lean teams that need every productivity advantage they can find.
+Consider a B2B SaaS archetype that builds workflow automation software for mid-market companies.
+With 150-250 employees across engineering, product, marketing, sales, and customer support, this is a typical mid-market technology company - growing quickly, technology-forward, and operating with lean teams that need every productivity advantage they can find.

-AI adoption had been organic and enthusiastic.
-Engineers used GitHub Copilot, Cursor, and ChatGPT for code generation and debugging.
-Marketing used AI for content creation, SEO analysis, and campaign optimization.
-Customer support used AI for ticket summarization and response drafting.
-Sales used AI for prospect research, email drafting, and meeting preparation.
+AI adoption is typically organic and enthusiastic.
+Engineers use GitHub Copilot, Cursor, and ChatGPT for code generation and debugging.
+Marketing uses AI for content creation, SEO analysis, and campaign optimization.
+Customer support uses AI for ticket summarization and response drafting.
+Sales uses AI for prospect research, email drafting, and meeting preparation.

-The VP of Engineering estimated that over 80% of the team used AI tools daily.
-The Head of Marketing said AI had become "essential infrastructure" for their content operations.
-But when the CEO asked the CISO what data was flowing into these AI tools, the answer was: "We have no idea."
+A VP of Engineering in this archetype estimates that 80%+ of the team uses AI tools daily.
+A Head of Marketing describes AI as "essential infrastructure" for their content operations.
+But when a CEO asks the CISO what data is flowing into these AI tools, the answer is typically: "We have no idea."

-The company had no inventory of AI tools in use, no DLP controls for AI interactions, no audit trail of what company or customer data had been shared with AI providers, and no policies governing which AI tools were approved or how they should be used.
-The CISO described it as "flying blind at scale."
+The company has no inventory of AI tools in use, no DLP controls for AI interactions, no audit trail of what company or customer data has been shared with AI providers, and no policies governing which AI tools are approved or how they should be used.

 The Challenge: Enterprise-Grade Governance on a Mid-Market Budget

-- Customer trust requirements: Their enterprise customers - particularly those in financial services and healthcare - were beginning to include AI governance requirements in vendor security questionnaires.
-Two prospective enterprise deals were stalled pending answers about how the company governed its internal AI usage.
-Without a governance program, they risked losing six-figure contracts.
+- Customer trust requirements: Enterprise customers - particularly those in financial services and healthcare - are beginning to include AI governance requirements in vendor security questionnaires.
+Mid-market vendors risk losing six-figure contracts without a governance program.

-- IP protection concerns: Engineers were pasting proprietary source code, internal API designs, and customer data schemas into AI tools.
-Marketing was sharing product roadmap details, competitive intelligence, and unreleased feature descriptions.
-This IP exposure was uncontrolled and unmonitored.
+- IP protection concerns: Engineers paste proprietary source code, internal API designs, and customer data schemas into AI tools.
+Marketing shares product roadmap details, competitive intelligence, and unreleased feature descriptions.
+This IP exposure is uncontrolled and unmonitored.

 - Budget constraints: Enterprise AI governance platforms typically cost $200K-$500K annually - well beyond the budget of a 200-person company.
-The CISO had been quoted $320K by one vendor and $475K by another, both requiring 6-month implementations.
-The company needed governance that was effective and affordable.
+The archetype needs governance that is effective and affordable.

-- Minimal IT overhead: With a 4-person IT team already managing core infrastructure, there was no capacity for a complex governance tool that required dedicated staffing.
-The solution needed to be deployable and maintainable by the existing team without adding headcount.
+- Minimal IT overhead: With a small IT team already managing core infrastructure, there is no capacity for a complex governance tool that requires dedicated staffing.
+The solution needs to be deployable and maintainable by the existing team without adding headcount.

-The CEO set a clear directive: find an AI governance solution that could be deployed in under 30 days for under $50K annually, or implement a manual policy-only approach that the CISO warned would be "essentially unenforceable."
+The directive in this scenario: find an AI governance solution that can be deployed in under 30 days for under $50K annually, or implement a manual policy-only approach that the CISO warns will be "essentially unenforceable."

 Revenue at Risk from Governance Gaps

-The sales team had identified $1.2M in pipeline that was at risk due to AI governance gaps.
-Two enterprise prospects had specifically delayed purchase decisions pending completion of vendor security assessments that included questions about internal AI usage controls, data handling policies for AI tools, and audit capabilities for AI interactions.
-A third prospect had asked for SOC 2 evidence of AI governance controls that the company could not provide.
+Mid-market sales teams in this archetype typically identify six- and seven-figure pipeline at risk due to AI governance gaps.
+Enterprise prospects delay purchase decisions pending completion of vendor security assessments that include questions about internal AI usage controls, data handling policies for AI tools, and audit capabilities for AI interactions.
+Prospects ask for SOC 2 evidence of AI governance controls that the company cannot provide.

-The ROI case for AI governance was clear: the $30K annual cost of Areebi's Secure Essentials tier was less than 3% of the at-risk pipeline value, and the governance program would unlock future enterprise sales by enabling the company to answer security questionnaires with confidence.
+The ROI case for AI governance is structural: the $30K annual cost of Areebi's Secure Essentials tier is typically a fraction of the at-risk pipeline value, and the governance program is designed to unlock future enterprise sales by enabling the company to answer security questionnaires with confidence.

-The company selected Areebi's Secure Essentials tier - purpose-built for mid-market organizations with 50-200 users.
-The deployment was completed in 8 business days:
+Areebi's Secure Essentials tier is purpose-built for mid-market organizations with 50-200 users.
+A typical deployment for this archetype completes in 1-2 weeks:

 - Day 1: Infrastructure deployment.
-The Areebi golden image was deployed on the company's existing AWS infrastructure using Docker.
-The 4-person IT team handled the deployment with Areebi's documentation and remote support.
-Total hands-on time: approximately 3 hours.
+The Areebi golden image is deployed on existing AWS infrastructure using Docker.
+A small IT team handles the deployment with Areebi's documentation and remote support, typically in a few hours.

 - Day 2: SSO and identity integration.
-SAML SSO was configured via the company's Azure AD instance.
-Role-based access controls were mapped to existing organizational groups - engineering, marketing, sales, support, and leadership.
+SAML SSO is configured via the company's Azure AD instance.
+Role-based access controls are mapped to existing organizational groups - engineering, marketing, sales, support, and leadership.

 - Days 3-4: DLP and policy configuration.
-DLP rules were configured to detect and protect source code patterns, customer data, API keys, internal documentation, and competitive intelligence.
-Policies were set to monitoring mode initially to baseline AI usage patterns without disrupting workflows.
+DLP rules are configured to detect and protect source code patterns, customer data, API keys, internal documentation, and competitive intelligence.
+Policies are set to monitoring mode initially to baseline AI usage patterns without disrupting workflows.

 - Days 5-6: Shadow AI discovery.
-The browser extension was deployed to all employees.
-Within 48 hours, it identified 23 unapproved AI tools in active use across the organization - including 8 browser extensions, 5 standalone applications, 6 web-based AI tools, and 4 mobile applications.
-Several of these tools had no published data processing agreements and no visibility into data retention practices.
+The browser extension is deployed to all employees.
+It is designed to identify unapproved AI tools in active use across the organization - typically including a mix of browser extensions, standalone applications, web-based tools, and mobile applications.
+Many of these tools have no published data processing agreements and no visibility into data retention practices.

 - Days 7-8: Migration and enforcement.
-Users were migrated from unapproved tools to the governed Areebi platform.
-Block rules were implemented for the highest-risk unauthorized tools.
-Policies were switched from monitoring to active enforcement.
-Department heads received usage dashboards showing their team's AI governance posture.
+Users are migrated from unapproved tools to the governed Areebi platform.
+Block rules are implemented for the highest-risk unauthorized tools.
+Policies are switched from monitoring to active enforcement.

-The entire deployment was handled by the existing 4-person IT team alongside their normal responsibilities.
+The deployment is designed to be handled by an existing small IT team alongside their normal responsibilities.
 No consultants, no professional services, no extended implementation timeline.

-23 shadow AI tools discovered and governed.
-The shadow AI discovery phase revealed the true scale of ungoverned AI usage.
-Of the 23 tools identified, 15 were immediately migrated to governed alternatives on the Areebi platform, 6 were blocked as unacceptable risk, and 2 were retained after vendor security review and integration with Areebi's governance layer.
+Shadow AI tools discovered and governed.
+An initial shadow-AI discovery phase typically reveals 15-30 unapproved tools (per industry surveys).
+Most are migrated to governed alternatives on the Areebi platform, some are blocked as unacceptable risk, and a few are retained after vendor security review and integration with Areebi's governance layer.

-74% AI risk score improvement.
-Areebi's risk scoring engine calculated the company's initial AI risk score at the time of deployment and tracked improvement as governance controls were implemented.
-Within 30 days, the risk score improved by 74%, reflecting the elimination of shadow AI, implementation of DLP controls, establishment of access policies, and activation of audit logging.
+70%+ AI risk score improvement (design target).
+Areebi's risk scoring engine calculates an initial AI risk score at the time of deployment and tracks improvement as governance controls are implemented.
+Within 30 days, the design target is a 70%+ improvement, reflecting the elimination of shadow AI, implementation of DLP controls, establishment of access policies, and activation of audit logging.

-Enterprise deals unblocked.
-Within two weeks of deployment, the company was able to complete vendor security assessments for the stalled enterprise prospects.
-All three deals progressed past the security review stage.
-The CISO reported that Areebi's compliance reporting capabilities made it possible to answer AI governance questions on security questionnaires with specific, evidence-backed responses rather than aspirational policy statements.
+Enterprise deals unblockable.
+A mid-market vendor in this archetype should be able to complete vendor security assessments for previously stalled enterprise prospects within weeks of deployment.
+Areebi's compliance reporting capabilities are designed to make it possible to answer AI governance questions on security questionnaires with specific, evidence-backed responses rather than aspirational policy statements.

-The deployment also created an unexpected cultural benefit: with AI governance in place, employees felt more confident using AI tools knowing that appropriate protections were active.
-AI usage on the governed platform actually increased by 40% in the first month compared to pre-deployment usage across all ungoverned tools.
+An expected side effect: with AI governance in place, employees tend to feel more confident using AI tools knowing that appropriate protections are active.
+Governed-platform AI usage often grows post-deployment compared to pre-deployment usage across ungoverned tools.

 Stay ahead of AI governance